wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/README.md

 - [S-Ready-to-Implement]: This issue is actionable and a solution can be proposed
 - [S-Ready-to-Review]: This change is in a good state and needs someone (anyone!) to review it
 - [S-Waiting-on-Author]: A change or a response from the author is needed
-- [S-Won't-Fix]: This will not be worked on
+- [S-Will-Not-Fix]: This will not be worked on
+- [Z-*] Relates to a piece of functionality that is deprecated/planned to be removed

 ## Code Style & Review Process